Supplementals: Answering the “Why Us?”

 Now, most teenagers don’t know what it is that they’d like to study, so if you’re one of them, that’s no big deal.

-With that said, here’s a question you should be asking yourself when you’re doing your research: if it’s so common for students to not know what they’d like to study, then what is the university going to help them out?
+With that said, here’s a question you should be asking yourself during your research: if it’s so common for students to not know what they’d like to study, then what is the university going to help them out?

 After all, there is a nice price-tag associated with the education, so are you going to get your money’s worth?